michaelskyba/msk_kiss/README.md

-Currently 'working' packages:
+Currently 'working' packages (as of July 2021):
-  - xcape
+  - xcape-git
   - gettext
-  - snownews (I think)
+  - snownews-git (I think)
+  - clipnotify-git
+  - clipmenu-git (you need to use a few kiss alternatives to busybox)
+	- procps-ng for /usr/bin/pgrep
+	- util-linux for /usr/bin/flock